MarcusHoltz/immich-setup/README.md

 I have most of my long term and speedy storage on UnRAID.

-So, to me, it made sense to setup Immich on the UnRAID server, no point of having the service up if the files are unavailable.
+Immich will reside on the UnRAID server, no point of having the service up if the files are unavailable.

 [Immich](https://immich.app/docs/overview/welcome) has a very good [Unraid starter template](https://immich.app/docs/install/unraid) for us to use.